scheerio/Being_A_PM/README.md

 •	Search for “site: [popular site]” and your search term
 •	Search for exact phrases using quotation marks

-There are four main types of competitiors.
-Direct (going after your customers), Indirect (solving your problem in different way), Potential (offer something to same target customers but don’t solve same problem), and Substitute (solves same core problem but usually doesn’t target same people).
+There are four main types of competitors.
+Direct (going after your customers), Indirect (solving your problem in a different way), Potential (offer something to same target customers but don’t solve the same problem), and Substitute (solves same core problem but usually doesn’t target same people).
 There are five dimensions used to compare yourself to competitors:
 •	The product core
 •	Size of their user base
 •	Design